wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/configuring-api-manager-for-ob.md

-WSO2 Open Banking Berlin Toolkit contains TOML-based configurations.
+NextGenPSD2 Reference Toolkit contains TOML-based configurations.
 All the server-level configurations of the API Manager instance can be applied using a single configuration file, which is the `deployment.toml` file.

 ## Configuring deployment.toml